Mathématique: Chapter 26

 Subject:

-I’m assuming that you’ve got quite the reading list now that you’re acting head of the IP.
-You’re going to want to talk.
-719-555-2438.
-FYI, SG-1 is OW day after tomorrow, not sure for how long.
+I assume you’ve got quite the reading list now you’re acting head of Icarus.
+You’ll want to talk.
+FYI, SG-1 is off world day after tomorrow; not sure for how long.
 Hope your back is okay.
 And your hip.
-And your leg.
-Even though Dr. Lam is ostensibly out of commission, Cam may have given her a heads up regarding your recent activities.
-I would describe her as ‘irked’.
+And your leg?
+Even though Dr. Lam is formally out of commission, Cam gave her an informal heads up regarding your recent activities.
+I’d describe her as “irked.”

 -Daniel